[Investigation] Cyprus: Russia's EU weak link?

 What he wanted was for Cyprus to let Russian law enforcement officers come to Nicosia to raid Browder's law firm there and interrogate staff.

-Other EU states and Interpol, the international police agency in Lyon, France, have many times denounced the case as a "politically motivated" smear campaign.
+Other EU states and Interpol, the international police agency in Lyon, France, have, many times, denounced the case as a "politically motivated" smear campaign.

-It was meant to make him look like a criminal to stop his hunt for Russian money and his EU sanctions campaign, Browder said.
+It was meant to make him look like a criminal to stop his hunt for Russian money and his campaign for tougher EU and US sanctions, Browder said.

 It was also meant to get him extradited to Russia for revenge.